-Chances are if you’ve ever heard of the Greenland shark (Somniosus microcephalus) you’re either an Inuit, a shark nerd or you’ve seen a strange thread on Twitter labeling it as the “pee shark”.
-While being a slight misnomer, that strange nickname is by no means the most interesting thing about this deep-sea dweller!
-Found only in the most northern waters of the Atlantic Ocean and the Arctic Ocean, these cartilaginous hermits dwell at a depth of at least 1,200 meters in temperatures of only 1-2 degrees Celsius.
+The Greenland shark (Somniosus microcephalus) is one of the most interesting creatures inhabiting our most Northern seas.
+While being a slight misnomer (they aren’t often found in Greenland) its Twitter-given nickname of the “pee shark” is by no means the most interesting thing about this deep-sea dweller.
+Found only in the most northern waters of the Atlantic Ocean and the Arctic Ocean, these cartilaginous fish dwell at a depth of at least 1,200 meters in temperatures of only 1-2 degrees Celsius.
 These two extreme environments have led to some striking adaptations, both inside and outside its body.

 Getting the cold shoulder

-In the frigid depths of the Atlantic and Arctic Oceans, life is much different to warm coastal waters, and the adaptations of the Greenland shark reflect this stunningly.
+In the deepest parts the Atlantic and Arctic Oceans, life is much different to warm coastal waters, and the adaptations of the Greenland shark reflect this.
 Unlike most sharks they lack an anal fin and have very small, stunted dorsal fins; their bodies are stocky and rounded and their snouts are short and blunt.
 This is because while most pelagic sharks depend on being able to move swiftly through the water, S. microcephalus does the exact opposite!
-Greenland sharks are the slowest moving fish on our planet, swimming at a painfully slow 0.34 m·s− 1 – in comparison, the average human’s walking speed is 1.4m·s− 1).
+Greenland sharks are the slowest moving fish on our planet, swimming at a slow 0.34 m·s− 1 – in comparison, the average human’s walking speed is 1.4m·s− 1).
 Being a member of the family sleeper sharks, they are unique among elasmobranchs in that they don’t need to keep moving in order to draw water over their gills to stay alive, which allows them to function despite their sedentary lifestyles.

 But it’s not just their movements that are slow.
 They’re slow moving, slow growing, they mature slowly, hence their huge size and longevity.
 Every part of their body functions at as slow of a pace as possible to help the shark save energy.
 Every process in an organism’s body releases energy, and in such cold waters energy is scarce.
 To reserve these energy stores, S. microcephalus only hunts, breeds and even moves when it’s absolutely necessary.